alokkumarr/my-big-project-/doc/development.md

 2. Install Maven 3.5.0

-3. Install Docker (for system tests)
+3. Install Docker (for integration tests)

+4. Configure Docker to provide at least 8 GB memory

-4. Install RPM (for building RPM packages, until SAW Security and Transport Service have been migrated to the pure Java RPM builder that has no dependencies on external tools)
+5. Install RPM (for building RPM packages, until SAW Security and Transport Service have been migrated to the pure Java RPM builder that has no dependencies on external tools)